 Other traditionally held services are Christmas Eve: Crib/Christingle and Midnight Mass, Christmas Day, Ash Wednesday Sung Eucharist, Stations of the Cross before evening Eucharist on Wednesdays in Lent, The Easter Triduum (Maundy Thursday, Good Friday Liturgy and the first Vigil Mass of Easter Saturday) and Corpus Christi.
 Also, there is a Service of 9 Lessons & Carols held in Advent and a very successful Pet Service in October.

-The Parish is supported by 3 retired priests – Fr.
+The Parish is supported by 2 retired priests – Fr.
 Mark Everett who officiates Monday mornings and the monthly Evensong; Fr.
-Ray Whelan, who has been the effective Interregnum P-in-C; and Fr.
-Ray Thomas who officiates Wednesday evenings.
+Ray Whelan, who has been the effective Interregnum P-in-C for remaining services and baptisms.

 There is a small dedicated Lay Eucharistic Ministry team who regularly take Home Communion to Nursing Homes and the housebound along with others who just visit.